Governance¶

 GitHub repository.

-The Code of Conduct Workgroup (CoCW) consists of contributors tasked with making sure
+The Code of Conduct Moderators (CoCM) consists of contributors tasked with making sure

-remains a welcoming and inclusive community.
-CoCW responsibilities include
+aeon remains a welcoming and inclusive community.
+CoCM responsibilities include

-Code of Conduct (CoC) and managing reports of breaking the CoC.
+NumFOCUS Code of Conduct Workgroup and managing reports of breaking the CoC.

-CoCW members are expected to review reports of CoC violations, contact and discuss with
+CoCM members are expected to review reports of CoC violations, refer cases to the

-Any CoCW members involved in a CoC report or CoCW members which have a conflict of
+Any CoCM members involved in a CoC report or CoCM members which have a conflict of

 interest regarding the report are expected to recuse themselves from the process.
 The